mwpowellhtx/ServiceProcess.Extensions/README.md

 ### Sample Code

-I have included a sample application demonstrating basic usage.
+I have included a sample harness application demonstrating basic usage.
 This is basically showing a do-nothing service with the absolutely necessary plumbing involved.
 I have been successful running several harness workers.
 I have not yet attempted to run a couple different services themselves, but I don't have